 Victor Hugo spoke of a United States of Europe in 1849 at the International Peace Conference, stating that 'A war between Europeans is a civil war'.

 Ironic that Luxembourg, a place that captured his imagination, should be a founder of just such a union.

-The architecture is strikingly elegant and full of character.
+The architecture of Luxembourg is strikingly elegant and full of character.

 Shops and residences cohabit along the streets of Luxembourg.